nlohmann/json/docs/mkdocs/docs/features/binary_formats/bjdata.md

 	A breaking difference between BJData and UBJSON is the endianness of numerical values.
-In BJData, all numerical data types (integers `UiuImlML` and floating-point values `hdD`) are stored in the little-endian (LE) byte order as opposed to the big-endian as used by UBJSON.
+In BJData, all numerical data types (integers `UiuImlML` and floating-point values `hdD`) are stored in the little-endian (LE) byte order as opposed to big-endian as used by UBJSON.
 To adopt LE to store numeric records avoids unnecessary byte swapping on most modern computers where LE is used as the default byte order.